-Last year, the deadliest wildfire season in history swept across the western United States and parts of western Canada.
-In California alone, more than 8,000 fires burned nearly two million acres and cost hundreds of millions of dollars to suppress.
-In a matter of minutes, a town named Paradise was engulfed in flame and almost completely destroyed; 85 people died.
+Last year, the deadliest wildfire season in state history swept across California.
+More than 8,000 fires burned nearly two million acres and cost hundreds of millions of dollars to suppress.* In a matter of minutes, a town named Paradise was engulfed in flame and almost completely destroyed; 85 people died.

 The United States had been living in fear of such devastation since the early years of World War II when fire was seen as a weapon of war.
 And for almost as long, we’ve had Smokey Bear, sweetly but insistently reminding each of us of our role in protecting the country from this danger: “Remember—only you can prevent forest fires.”

 In 1942, Japanese submarines shelled an oil field outside Santa Barbara, near the 2,700-square-mile Los Padres National Forest.
 Concerned that fire on the homefront could distract from the war effort, the War Advertising Council and the U.S. Forest Service launched a campaign to raise public awareness of the threat.
 The early ads looked like many other wartime messages.
 “Another Enemy to Conquer: Forest Fires,” proclaimed a red stamp.
 “Our Carelessness: Their Secret Weapon,” said a poster with Hitler peering down on a blaze.
 Then Disney temporarily loaned Bambi—who had been introduced in 1942—to the effort, and the public started listening.

 Inspired by the power of a charismatic cartoon, the War Advertising Council dreamed up Smokey in his ranger’s hat and dungarees.
 He first appeared in August 1944 pouring a bucket of water on a campfire saying, “Care will prevent 9 out of 10 fires.”
 In 1947, he got his better-known tagline.